brannerchinese/rc_study_plans/notes/notes_raft.md

 **5.4 Safety**

-> his section completes the Raft algorithm by adding a restriction on which servers may be elected leader.
+> This section completes the Raft algorithm by adding a restriction on which servers may be elected leader.

 **5.4.1 Election restriction**